shrinerb/shrine/doc/plugins/derivatives.md

 # }
 ```

-Added derivatives will be merged with existing ones:
+Added derivatives will be merged with any existing ones:

 ```rb
 attacher.derivatives #=> { one: #<Shrine::UploadedFile> }